-Thousands are joining their ranks as people rediscover that saving money only goes so far—there’s a hard floor, while the ceiling for making more money is almost limitless.
+Thousands are joining their ranks as people rediscover that saving money and having a full-time job only go so far—there’s a hard floor, while the ceiling for making more money is almost limitless.
 But that doesn’t make it easy.
-So, what goes into the emerging art of starting and sustaining a side hustle?
+So, what goes into the emerging art of starting and sustaining a good side hustle to make money?

 What is a side hustle?

 In its most broadly used sense, “side hustle” means any activity outside of your day job that helps you make more money.
 Technically, this is a part-time job or work done for side hustle apps like Airbnb, Uber, Lyft, Rover, or TaskRabbit.